tsabunkar/data-structures_algorithms/data-structures/readme.md

     - Ruby : Hashes
   - Because of Speed, hash tables are very commonly used
 - Hash tables are used when we dont want to store the element in order
+- Hash tables are collections of key-value pairs
+- Hash tables can find values quickly given a key
+- Hash tables can add new key-values quickly
+- Hash tables store data in a large array, and work by hashing the keys
+- A good hash should be fast, distribute keys uniformly, and be deterministic
+- Spearate chaining and linear probing are two strategies used to deal with two keys that hash to the same index/Collision

 ---